Telecominfraproject/wlan-testing/TEST_PLANS.md

 :speaking_head: INTEROP

     1. Client Connect Tests
+        client_connect_tests and general and bridge
+        client_connect_tests and general and nat
-        client_connect_tests and general and bridge/nat/vlan
+        client_connect_tests and general and vlan
+        client_connect_tests and enterprise and bridge
+        client_connect_tests and enterprise and nat
-        client_connect_tests and enterprise and bridge/nat/vlan
+        client_connect_tests and enterprise and vlan
     2. Client Connectivity Tests
+        client_connectivity_tests and general and bridge
+        client_connectivity_tests and general and nat
-        client_connectivity_tests and general and bridge/nat/vlan
+        client_connectivity_tests and general and vlan
+        client_connectivity_tests and enterprise and bridge
+        client_connectivity_tests and enterprise and nat
-        client_connectivity_tests and enterprise and bridge/nat/vlan
+        client_connectivity_tests and enterprise and vlan
     3. Rate Limiting Tests
+        rate_limiting_tests and bridge
+        rate_limiting_tests and nat
-        rate_limiting_tests and bridge/nat/vlan
+        rate_limiting_tests and vlan
-    4. Toggle Airplane mode Tests (Client Reconnect Tests) toggle_airplane_tests and general and bridge/nat/vlan toggle_airplane_tests and enterprise and bridge/nat/vlan
+    4. Toggle Airplane mode Tests (Client Reconnect Tests) toggle_airplane_tests and general and bridge toggle_airplane_tests and general and nat toggle_airplane_tests and general and vlan toggle_airplane_tests and enterprise and bridge toggle_airplane_tests and enterprise and nat toggle_airplane_tests and enterprise and vlan
-    5. Toggle Wifi mode Tests (Client Reconnect Tests) toggle_wifi_mode and general and bridge/nat/vlan toggle_wifi_mode and enterprise and bridge/nat/vlan
+    5. Toggle Wifi mode Tests (Client Reconnect Tests) toggle_wifi_mode and general and bridge toggle_wifi_mode and general and nat toggle_wifi_mode and general and vlan toggle_wifi_mode and enterprise and bridge toggle_wifi_mode and enterprise and nat toggle_wifi_mode and enterprise and vlan